akihikodaki/dts/test_plans/cvl_dcf_qos_test_plan.rst

     add port tm leaf node 1 7 800 0 1 2 0 0 0xffffffff 0 0
     port tm hierarchy commit 1 yes

-   send TC0 and TC1 streams, the queue mapping is correct.
+   Send TC0 and TC1 streams, the queue mapping is correct.

 Subcase 3: Number of TCs match is more than TC enabled on the VF
 ----------------------------------------------------------------
-The TC number should be consistent to the TC enabled by lldptool. run the below steps sequentially.
+The TC number should be consistent to the TC enabled by lldptool.
+Run the below steps sequentially.

 1. TC node number is more than TC enabled by lldptool::